toasterparty/metroid-prime-plandomizer/README.md

+### *This project is discontinued has been superseded by [Metroid Prime Fan Hacks](https://github.com/toasterparty/metroid-prime-fanhacks)*

+*(Feel free to still enjoy the 19 plandos included in the final release)*

+Thank you to everyone who played or worked on a plando.

 # Metroid Prime Plandomizer

 This is a collection of tools needed to make and play plandos for Metroid Prime.
 What is a plando you ask?
 It's a portemanteau of "planned" and "randomizer", or a non-vanilla item/elevator/door configuration to be played through using sequence-breaks.
 It's also technically an oxymoron.